KevinChang0618/EDA-Visualization_COVID-19/README.md

 # About Project

 # 1. Project Goal
 - Use R to visualize covid-19 growth trend.
-And find difference of confirmed cases between China and other countries.
+And find differences in confirmed cases between China and other countries.

 # 2. Analyze data
 - In February, the majority of cases were in China.
 That changed in March when it really became a global outbreak: around March 14, the total number of cases outside China overtook the cases inside China.
 There were a couple of other landmark events that happened during the outbreak.
 For example, the huge jump in the China line on February 13, 2020 wasn't just a bad day regarding the outbreak; China changed the way it reported figures on that day (CT scans were accepted as evidence for COVID-19, rather than only lab tests).